Goose Creek Friends Meeting

 We welcome all seekers, find deep kinship in our shared humanity, and value our differences.

-Queries: First Month
+Queries: Third Month

 From Baltimore Yearly Meeting “Advices.”